-We’re in the midst of our In Bloom collaboration collection pre-order with the Bata Shoe Museum, and we couldn’t be happier with the amazing reception we’ve received for Primrose, Flora and Daisy!
-These styles are so special to us.
-First of all, we’re just thrilled to be collaborating with the Bata Shoe Museum, which is an institution near and dear to our hearts.
-Secondly, these styles are simply special!
+Our In Bloom collaboration collection with the Bata Shoe Museum is so special to us.
+First of all, it’s simply thrilling to be collaborating with the museum, which is an institution near and dear to our hearts.
+Secondly, the shoes we’ve made together are so special!
 With all the colorful satin and floral embroidery, this collection is irresistible.

 If you’re a historical shoe enthusiast, you have likely heard the name “Pinet” before.
 Pinet designs are iconic; they often feature gorgeously detailed satin uppers, bedecked with floral motifs and intricate embroidery.
 Today, we thought we would give you a bit of background on this famous shoe designer.